At the mouth of the Pearl River lies the Chinese special administrative region of Macau, a magnet for tourists and a conference center in Asia.

 Macau nightlife - gambling and club culture

 Macau's nightlife is characterized by gambling and club culture.
 In recent years, Macau has welcomed more than 30 million tourists, many of whom came from China.
 When it comes to gambling, the city is on par with Las Vegas in Nevada.
-In addition to classic casino games the favorite of the Chinese metropolis Baccarat, a card game developed in France.
+Besides classic casino games, the favorite of the Chinese metropolis is baccarat, a card game developed in France.
 Other options include slots and the dice game Sic Bo.
 It is similar to the Hazard and Chuck a Luck games.
 European tourists get new gaming experiences in Macau.
 Hectic, large crowds of people and loud players are rather a rarity.
 Asian players surprise with seriousness and sophisticated gaming tactics that are often lacking in western casinos.

 Of course, Macau's nightlife isn't just limited to gambling.
 Trendy clubs recommend themselves to the guests.
 The absolute highlight is the "Club Cubic".
 The popular location extends over 3.000 square meters on two levels.
 Guests experience performances by internationally renowned DJs.
 The China Rouge club, inspired by the splendor of Shanghai's golden era, also offers special experiences.
 Surrounded by avant-garde design elements, guests enjoy great live music.
 More attractive bars and clubs can be found on Avenida Dr. Sun Yat-Sen, near Lake Nam Van.
 The facilities, thanks to their location, offer a perfect sea view in addition to good entertainment.